MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - The Azure Information Protection scanner no longer excludes .zip files by default.
 To inspect and label .zip files, see the [To inspect .zip files](client-admin-guide-file-types.md#to-inspect-zip-files) section of the admin guide.

+- The [policy setting](../configure-policy-settings.md) **Users must provide justification to set a lower classification label, remove a label, or remove protection** no longer applies to the scanner.
+The scanner performs these actions when you configure the setting **Relabel files** to **On** in the scanner profile.

 ## Version 1.41.51.0

 **Released**: 11/27/2018